 It’s important to note that you can see some potentially negative side effects from Fenugreek.
-I’m including a link to a list, but, some of the most common are an upset stomach, diarrhea, and maple syrup smell with your urine.
+I’m including a link to a list of Fenugreek side effects, but, some of the most common are an upset stomach, diarrhea, and maple syrup smell with your urine.

 Make sure to check with your doctor before beginning a Fenugreek supplement.